Martin1982/live-broadcast-bundle/README.md

 * `tasklist`
 * `taskkill`

-To test these prerequisites the Symfony command `livebroadcaster:test:shell` can be used after the installation described below.

 ## Basic installation

 This bundle is available on Packagist.
 You can then install it using Composer: